bearfrieze/static/README.md

 # Static

 **Static has been retired and is no longer maintained.
-Responses of batch requsts of feeds are now handled by Nimbus that uses Redis for caching.**
+Batch feed requests of the type that Static used to handle are now handled by Nimbus that uses Redis for caching.**

 Static is the caching layer between [Litenin](https://github.com/bearfrieze/litenin) and [Nimbus](https://github.com/bearfrieze/nimbus).